richarderikjohansson/sw-dev/scripts/hwa1/hwa1.md

 our server where we save the raw data from our radiometers.
 It is still under development, but the main function of it is to read raw data from the measurement and place it in more manageable format.
 Where I have chosen in .hdf5 format.
-It also relays on a module I have written to fetch the temperature from IRF's weather station at the start of the measurement
+It also relays on a module I have written to fetch the temperature from IRF's weather station at the start of the measurement.

 * [magscrape](https://gitlab.irf.se/richardj/magscrape), A module that I created to fetch data from IRF's magnometers in various time periods.
 Also under development